Enhancing RBF-FD Efficiency for Highly Non-Uniform Node Distributions via Adaptivity: RBF-FD approximation

-If $\phi$ is symmetric positive definite (SPD), then the interpolation matrix $A_c$ must also be SPD and hence (\ref{eq:linearsys}) is uniquely solvable.
+Since $\phi$ is SPD, $A_c$ is SPD and (\ref{eq:linearsys}) is uniquely solvable.
 It is shown in \cite{Schaback-comput.oolcompline:14} that (\ref{eq:linearsys}) is error optimal in the native space norm corresponding to the radial basis function $\phi$.
 We refer readers to the article for details.